 When the pandemic began, millions of us went to work from home.
 And stayed there.

-We assumed our kids, pets, or the fridge would be our biggest distractors.
-Turns out, work communications were the major distraction for remote workers.
+We assumed our kids, pets, or the fridge would distract us the most.
+It turns out that work communications was the biggest distraction for remote workers:

-In fact: 22% of remote workers want to quit their job simply because they get too many emails!
+In fact: 22% of remote workers want to resign from their jobs simply because they get too many emails!

-This is a real catch-22.
-On one hand, remote teams rely on email to keep everyone up to speed.
-But the more email we receive, the more distracted we get!
+It’s a catch-22.
+On one hand, remote teams rely on email to get things done.
+But the more emails we receive, the more distracted we get!

 Inbox Zero isn’t a buzzword.
 It’s a practical approach that’ll help you reduce distractions, get organized, and stay on top of email.
-So you spend less time in your inbox, and more time focusing on work that matters.
+So, you spend less time in your inbox and more time on work that matters most.

-“It takes far, far less time and energy to maintain your email inbox at zero than at a thousand.” – Tiago Forte, Author of Building a Second Brain.
+“Here is a simple truth: it takes far, FAR less time and energy to maintain your email inbox at zero than at a thousand.” – Tiago Forte, Author of Building a Second Brain.

-Bottom line: If you struggle to manage large volumes of email, Inbox Zero method will help you end email overload (once and for all).
+If you struggle to manage large email volumes, Inbox Zero method will help you end email overload (once and for all).

-When Merlin Mann created the Inbox Zero Method, his main goal was to stop using email as a to-do list.
-To do this, he identified 4 possible actions he could take for incoming messages:
+When Merlin created the Inbox Zero productivity method, his goal was to stop using email as a to-do list.
+To do this, he identified four possible actions he could take for all incoming emails:

-The real beauty of Inbox Zero comes when you understand what it really means.
-It's not purely about the quantitative goal: zero emails.
+The real beauty of Inbox Zero comes when you understand what it means.
+It's not just about the quantitative goal: zero emails.

 In simple terms: touch every email once.

-Here’s a handy flowchart to summarize this Inbox Zero method guide:
+Here’s a handy flowchart that summarizes our Inbox Zero method guide:

-Time for the best part: hitting inbox zero in the next 15 mins.
+It's time for the best part: hitting Inbox Zero in the next ~15 minutes.